by Svetlana Cheusheva, updated on

 If you are new to Excel conditional formatting, please see How to create a formula-based conditional formatting rule for step-by-step instructions.

 Whenever you are comparing two lists in Excel, there are 3 item types that you can highlight:

-This example demonstrates how to highlight items that are in one list only.
+This example demonstrates how to color the items that are only in one list.

 Supposing your List 1 is in column A (A2:A6) and List 2 in column C (C2:C5).
 You create the conditional formatting rules with the following formulas:

 Highlight unique values in List 1 (column A):

 Highlight unique values in List 2 (column C):

 If you closely followed the previous example, you won't have difficulties adjusting the COUNTIF formulas so that they find the matches rather than differences.
 All you have to do is to set the count greater than zero:

 When comparing values in several columns row-by-row, the quickest way to highlight matches is creating a conditional formatting rule, and the fastest way to shade differences is embracing the Go To Special feature, as demonstrated in the following examples.